 Welcome to Psychology 302.
 Statistical methods are a crucial part of research in many sciences, including psychology.
-Statistical analyses help scientists discern patterns in phenomena, and determine the relative generalizability of these patterns.
+Statistical analyses help scientists discern patterns in phenomena, determine the relative generalizability of these patterns, and estimate how high is the probability that these patterns have real existence -- rather than being merely reflecting someone's imagination or ideology or merely the way someone wishes to see the world.
 Everyday people increasingly use statistics for the same ends.
 And statistics is an important conceptual structure for thinking in a rational and scientific way about phenomena.
-Statistics does much to help people make good sense of the world.
-This course is designed to help you gain the following:
+Overall, statistics can greatly help people make good sense of the world - and stay in touch with reality!
+This course is designed to help you gain: